 - Stealing a friend or loved one’s hydrocodone prescription

 This person may be moody due to changes in their central nervous system and seem depressed one moment but have feelings of euphoria the next.
 If they abruptly stop using hydrocodone, they may develop personality changes seen in those with opiate withdrawal syndrome.
-These include: